stevenverwer/stevenpy/README.md

 """
-IMPORTANT: if: if __name__== '__main__': is not used, the code will not work!!! multiprocessing will not be to function properly without it.
+IMPORTANT: if: if __name__== '__main__': is not used, the code will not work!!! multiprocessing will not be able to function properly without it.
 """
 if __name__ == '__main__':